Zhiyang-Sustech/CellSegCCA/README.md

 π-CellSeg-CCA is a pathological image analysis algorithm based on Mask R-CNN and ResNet-18, to enable automated annotation of CCA and normal bile ducts regions for LMD. π-CellSeg-CCA comprised a segmentation model and a classification model.
 Mask R-CNN with a discrete cosine transform (DCT) module integrated into the segmentation branch, termed Mask R-CNN-DCT, was employed in the segmentation task.
 For classification task, classic deep learning network ResNet-18 trained with the predictions of Mask R-CNN-DCT was applied to classify and predict normal and cancer cell clusters.

+## Hardware and software
+The type/version of main hardware and software used in training and testing are list as followed:

+OS: Windows10
+CPU: Intel(R)-2.10GHz
+GPU: NVIDIA GeForce RTX3090 24GB
+RAM: 128GB
+Python: 3.6.8
+Tensorflow-gpu: 2.6.0
+numpy: 1.19.5
+matplotlib: 3.3.4
+h5py: 3.1.0

 ## Running the code

 ### Segmentation
 #### Train
 ##### Data Format
 For training, all CCA/normal bile ducts images should be saved as standard images files, png is recommended.
+The png images should be transfromed to masks file (mat) first, image_myFormay_transform.py is designed for transforming png file to mat file.
-The masks should be saved as mat files.
-The corresponding image and mask file names need to be the same
+The corresponding image and mask file names need to be the same.
-Before running the code, all images must be divided into training and validation set, then saved in the following structure:
+Before running the code, all images and masks must be divided into training and validation set, then saved in the following structure:

 - <Data_path>
   - train